How to greet new subscribers with a welcome email or series

-* Side note on discounts: This is a common tactic for transforming visitors to subscribers, especially for larger retailers.
-But not everyone wants to hand them out or has the profit margins to do so.
-Alternative promotions, such as expedited shipping or a free item, can be an attractive solution.
+Not everyone wants to hand out Shopify discount codes or has the profit margins to do so.
+Alternative promotions, such as expedited shipping or a free item, can be an attractive solution for an email popup.

-Betty Berry (below) is a super promo example, for a number of reasons:
+Betty Berry’s welcome email (below) is a super example of the promo angle, for a number of reasons:

 - The first thing appearing after the store logo is the discount.
 We don’t include it in this cropped screenshot, but the code is reinforced in a larger box at the bottom of the email.

 - I feel a strong connection between my inbox and the brand’s website.
 Bright colors and rainbows cross both.

 - My favorite: personality!
 The welcome is signed by owners Danielle and Nicole — the twin sisters pictured in the photo.
 And as slight as they are, the use of “lil” and “inside gossip” leave an impression.
 Even the font selection plays a role.

 Welcome email option #2: Brand intro via people + product